bearwm/messaging/readme.md

 It's important to note, that sender and receiver could run even in different processes, or even machines.
 Therefore it's not the reference of the message's constructor that is used to identify the type, but the configuration.

-If a message has a difinition by decorator, and at the same time being configured, then the configured part takes priority.
+If a message has a definition by decorator, and at the same time being configured, then the configured part takes priority.

 A default namespace can be configured within a particular configurator, using the `.namespace()` method:
 ```javascript